 - Your healthcare provider may also choose to do a bicaval heart transplant.
-Your caregiver will remove your heart by cutting through your vena cava above and below your heart.
+Your healthcare provider will remove your heart by cutting through your vena cava above and below your heart.
 Your healthcare provider will also cut through your aorta.
 A piece of your right atrium will be left for attaching the donor heart.
 The large vessels of the donor heart will be attached to your aorta and upper and lower vena cava with stitches.
 The donor heart will also be connected to your remaining right atrium.

 After your surgery: